The hanging chain problem in the sphere and in the hyperbolic plane: The hanging chain problem in the hyperbolic plane

-Concerning T2, the next step consists into writing equation \eqref{eqh1} in a similar manner as the formula \eqref{catenary3} involving the curvature $\kappa_h$ and a vector field of $\h^2$.
-Consider the unit vector field $Y\in\mathfrak{X}(\h^2)$ given by
+With respect to T2, the next step consists of writing equation \eqref{eqh1} in a similar manner as the formula \eqref{catenary2} involving the curvature $\kappa_h$ and the vector field $Y$.
+The following result is immediate by a direct computation or using \eqref{ayuda2} because the vector field $Y$ is just $\nabla d$.

-The integral curves of $Y$ are the geodesics orthogonal to $L$ which measure the distance of a point of $\h^2$ from $L$.